Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 Let me tell you something.

-People sell oil are going to keep selling oil, and they're going to find whoever will buy it at whatever price the buyers will pay, whether there's a revolution or not, because oil is the fuel of the world economy.
+The people who sell oil are going to keep selling oil, and they're going to find whoever will buy it at whatever price the buyers will pay, whether there's a revolution or not, because oil is the fuel of the world economy.

 It is the foundation of the world economy.

-And there whoever has it is going to find a way to sell it, whether their country's in revolt or not.
+And whoever has it is going to find a way to sell it, whether their country's in revolt or not.

 They're trying to do that in Saudi Arabia.

-Because this would this would really doom them, because what they're saying, if this is if you're close to being right, and I agree with you that there's something going on here that we don't know.
+Because what they're saying, if you're close to being right, and I agree with you that there's something going on here that we don't know, arm twisting promises some real reason for this, because these guys are risking, many of these Republicans are risking their futures.

-And when you have the the what is the what do they call the family unit aspect, I forget what the actual name of this thing, the family unification, we could end up with 45 to 55 million here of low educated, uneducated, low skilled.
+I forget what the actual name of this thing, the family unification, we could end up with 45 to 55 million here of low educated, uneducated, low skilled.

 And there's no justification for that.

-Anyway, I I appreciate the call.
+Anyway, I appreciate the call.

 We've got to take quick time out here.

-We'll do that, we'll continue right after this.
+We'll continue right after this.

 Stay with us.